ssolders/react-typescript/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### Run local PIQ Legacy BO

+Start up the PaymentIQ-Backoffice project and configure it to use port localhost:3337 and target PaymentIQ Test (config.js / config-local.js).
+Make sure you use a secure Bambora/Ingenico VPN connection.

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**